inotia00/revanced-documentation/docs/revanced-cli.md

 Preparing the packages
 ==

-1. Follow the steps on [this page](https://github.com/inotia00/revanced-documentation/blob/main/docs/supplying-an-apk.md) to supply an APK to patch.
+1. Follow the steps on [this page](https://github.com/inotia00/revanced-documentation/blob/main/docs/supplying-an-apk.md) to supply and prepare an APK to patch.

 2. Download the following packages to your PC:
 - [ReVanced CLI](https://github.com/inotia00/revanced-cli/releases/latest)